pmean/build-website/text/99/asymmetric.md

 <!---More--->

 **Not every confidence interval uses a plus or minus type formula**.
-The ones that don\'t are usually asymmetric.
+The ones that don't are usually asymmetric.
 In particular, **most confidence intervals involving ratios are asymemmetric** (though some of them are symmetric on a log scale).
 Also **confidence intervals that take the small sample sizes into account are often asymmetric**.
 It's